department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 Yes.
 Some Veterans can have their monthly travel deductible expense waived.
 **You don’t need to pay this fee if you qualify for travel and are covered by any of these.
 You’re:**

--	Receiving a VA pension, or
+-	Getting a VA pension, or
 -	Traveling for a scheduled compensation and pension exam, **or**
--	A non-service connected Veteran and your income last year doesn’t exceed the applicable VA pension rate, **or**
+-	A non-service-connected Veteran and your income last year doesn’t exceed the applicable VA pension rate, **or**
--	A non-service connected Veteran and what you expect to earn this year doesn’t exceed the applicable VA pension rate, **or**
+-	A non-service-connected Veteran and what you expect to earn this year doesn’t exceed the applicable VA pension rate, **or**
--	A service connected Veteran and your income last year doesn’t exceed the applicable national means test income limit, **or**
+-	A service-connected Veteran and your income last year doesn’t exceed the applicable national means test income limit, **or**
--	A service connected Veteran and what you expect to earn this year doesn’t exceed the applicable national means test income limit
+-	A service-connected Veteran and what you expect to earn this year doesn’t exceed the applicable national means test income limit

 Learn more about [annual income limits](https://www.va.gov/opa/pressrel/pressrelease.cfm?id=2684) and